- READ EVERY VISIT - UPDATES AND NEWS

 - You should not pay for a venue.
 We think it’s a bit rich that performers pay to participate AND THEN pay for the space they use to perform.
 A cost that often cripples producers before they even factor in all the technical requirement associated.

 - We encourage you to think outside the traditional theatre box.
 If you perform just as you would in a theatre you’re kind of missing the point…

 - As a festival we’re not interested in how many tickets the “festival” sells but we are interested in how much your shows sell.
-In 2011-2014 the average audience capacity was 74% compared to the Edinburgh Fringe figure of somewhere between 6-12%.
+In 2018 the average audience capacity was 81% compared to the Edinburgh Fringe figure of somewhere between 6-12%.

 - We want each show to be successful in achieving their own goals.
 For some that is tickets sales, for others it is to expand your audience base or to present a new work or try new ideas.